|

 Shortly after claiming the Lancaster, Schmitter and his Bordfunker Oberfeldwebel Heinz Gräber were in turn themselves attacked, presumably by Sqn Ldr P W Arbon and Fg Off A E Ashcroft of 29 Squadron, and at approximately 0337 hours shot down into the sea but baled out before their aircraft (Me 410 A-1, 420214, U5+CF)crashed.
 There were also claims on this night by Flt Lt G Goodman, 85 Sqn, Capt J Rad 85 Sqn, and Wg Cdr Mack 29 Sqn.
 V/KG 2 lost 3 aircraft that night..(feindflug no.187)

 As a result of the air combat Gräber is severely injured and after a painful stay in the salt water of the channel Schmitter and Gräber are picked up by a Kriegsmarine rescue vessel.
 While in the hospital Gräber's left leg is amputated, while his right leg was saved being only broken.
 After his rehabilitation Gräber does rejoin the Luftwaffe and is transferred to Quedlinburg aircrew depot but due to his injuries never flies again.
-Heinz Gräber would survive the war due no doubt to his wounds received in this action.8
+Heinz Gräber, Schmitters longtime Bordfunker would subsequently be awarded the Knights Cross and would survive the war due no doubt to his wounds received in this action.8

 25 August 43